k-timy/1D-Temporal-Convlution-with-Pytorch/README.md

 python gen_time_serie_for_cnn.py

+This code generates two types of simple signals.
+Class 0: One type consists of random noise and one sharp dent heading up and one soft dent heading down in random places.
+Class 1: And the other type, consists of two sharp dents next to each other.

-Then two files will be created: time_series_x_100x.pt time_series_y_100x.pt
+The two files will be created: time_series_x_100x.pt time_series_y_100x.pt